Brand Shoutouts

 4. The Nashville Hot Chicken Purist ProblemMultiple reviews flag Angry Chickz as not being “true” Nashville hot chicken — no bone-in, no white bread, tenders-forward format.
 In Nashville and across the South, that criticism has teeth.
 In California, Chicago, and markets where the category is still being introduced to customers, it matters less.
 But as the brand moves east toward Pennsylvania and Indiana — closer to the Southeast’s bone-in tradition — this positioning question becomes more important.

-You’re accepting:- A franchise system still being built — not a 300-unit proven playbook - HR and management infrastructure gaps flagged in employee reviews - Marketing function in early development - Wait time consistency issues at some locations - System-wide AUV of ~$2M (Top 33% at $3.07M) — the gap between top performers and the average is something to understand before signing - $1.5M liquid / $3M net worth threshold — higher than the capital requirements at Dave’s or Slim Chickens
+You’re accepting:- A franchise system still being built — not a 300-unit proven playbook - HR and management infrastructure gaps flagged in employee reviews - Marketing function in early development - Wait time consistency issues at some locations - Item 19 covers affiliate-owned stores only — 11 of 27 units are below $2M AUV; the 3rd tertile average is $1.44M; franchise unit performance is not yet disclosed - $1.5M liquid / $3M net worth threshold — higher than the capital requirements at Dave’s or Slim Chickens

 The Question:Can you operate a bowl-forward hot chicken concept with halal certification in an expansion market, bringing multi-unit experience and existing market infrastructure, in exchange for ground-floor positioning in a brand whose top-performing units are already matching Dave’s AUV?